HighnessAtharva/Blog/content/posts/tech/how-i-stay-organized-in-chrome.md

 When I’m not writing in VSCode or playing around in Figma, I’m in the browser.
 Almost everything I do lives in the browser; All our modern apps, websites, and everything we need online is just a tab away.
 This is a blessing and a curse.
 Because everything is so easily accessible, it’s all too easy to get lost in a sea of tabs.
 Before you know it, you have way too many tabs open and you’re not able to get anything done.

+{{< fancylink "Here is how I Stay Focused and Rid Myself Of" "Technical Debt" "/posts/tech/technical-debt/" >}}

 - Your mail, calendar, and task management apps take up 3-6 tabs.
 - You have 4 StackOverflow tabs open, 3 of which are related to a database query you’re trying to optimize and 1 is something else you’ve already forgotten about.
 - A couple reddit tabs and some links your friends sent you are in the mix.